sanko/alien-fltk/README.md

 - X11/\*nix

     X11-based systems require several development packages.
 On Debian, these may be installed with:

         > sudo apt-get install libx11-dev
         > sudo apt-get install libxi-dev

-    Additionally, the optional XCurser lib may be installed with:
+    Additionally, the optional XCursor lib may be installed with:

         > sudo apt-get install libxcursor-dev